 The course will be based on in-class lectures.
 We will go through theory and I will demonstrate how to apply the techniques that we learn in practice.
 We will also have discussions, where active participation is encouraged, of how game theory can be applied and how the solutions to different problems are affected by the assumptions we make.
 Advance reading is encouraged and there will be a system for students to get credit (10% of the final grade) for doing this.
-There will be roughly six to seven assignments, one midterm, and one final exam.
+There will be roughly six to seven assignments, and three midterms.